John Dickinson Stationery: Dickinson Robinson Group

 Dickinson Robinson Group Ltd (DRG) was formed out of E. S. & A. Robinson Packaging of Bristol and John Dickinson & Co Ltd. in 1966, creating one of the world's largest stationery and packaging companies.
-In 1989, the asset-stripper Roland Franklin (Pembridge Investments) acquired DRG (by now including the Royal Sovereign group acquired in 1978) in a leveraged buyout worth £900 million.
+In 1989, the asset-stripper Roland Franklin (Pembridge Investments) acquired DRG (including the Royal Sovereign group acquired in 1978) in a leveraged buyout worth £900 million.

 Fate

 Pembridge Investments carved the Dickinson Robinson Group up and sold its parts for a profit to various other companies: